School crossing patrol

 School crossing patrols (SCP) are provided at, or near, schools to assist pedestrians with crossing the road in the mornings and afternoons during the school term.
 School crossing patrols are not provided for any controlled crossing currently established i.e. Zebra, Pelican, Puffin or Toucan.

 All sites and school crossing patrols must legally be approved by KCC, including establishing any new schemes and recruiting or replacing staff.
-Whilst normally funded by KCC, the school’s Headteacher (or delegate) are required to locally line manage on a day to day basis; recruitment and selection is carried out by the school, whilst training and annual monitoring is provided by Kent County Council Highways, Transportation and Waste Instructors.
+Whilst normally funded by KCC, the school’s Headteacher (or delegate) are required to locally supervise on a day-to-day basis.

 All KCC approved School Crossing Patrol’s, whether or not in receipt of KCC funding, must comply with legislation and the guidelines on operating the crossing.
 These can be seen below and follow the national Road Safety GB Guidance on SCP’s.